acs2405/LSysGen/README.md

 An example of an anonymous L system:

 ```
-echo "axiom A; A->B; B->AB" | ./build/lsys - 5
+./build/lsys -a "A" -r "A->B; B->AB" -i 5
 ```

 This gives us `BABABBAB`.

 ### Comments

-Every line followed by the character `#` is a comment and will be ignored by the interpreter:
+Every text (in a line) followed by the character `#` is a comment and will be ignored by the interpreter:

 ```
 # Hey I'm a comment